syslabcom/osha.policy/README.txt

     This tool takes a vdex file and orders the element according to id.
     It overrides the old xml file!

+insertTranslations
+    This tool takes the vdex file and then a list of translations provided as xls as in the form given out from xltoxsl.
+    It assumes that the language id is in the filename in [27:29].
+    It inserte the provided translations.
+    The outputfile is always new.vdex.

 VDEX UPDATER DSL
 ================
 A line is one command.